In addition to their colorful appearance, they are low-maintenance and very hardy.

 When fry start leaving the nest, the male should be placed back in the main tank.
 Now it’s important to ensure that fry constantly have food in the tank.
 You can initially feed the fry infusoria.

 After a few weeks, you can introduce cyclops, daphnia, or artemia.

 When the fry reach 0.6–0.8 inches they can be placed in the main tank.

-The Dwarf Gourami is a sturdy and fascinating fish.
-Their color variety allows you to turn your tank in a colorful aquatic forest.
-There are colors and appearance to satisfy any taste.
+The dwarf gourami is a sturdy and fascinating fish.
+Their color variety allows you to turn your tank into a colorful aquatic forest.
+There are colors and appearance to satisfy any preferences.